zhaya1984/ppdm-well-analytics/README.md

 The migration would require reassessing:

-- source grain and source contracts,
+- source grain and source-level validation,
 - the snapshot business key,
 - current-state resolution,
 - business-effective history,